 As well as being a reasonable framework to help consumers feel safe online, chargebacks are also a way for fraudsters to try their luck and get goods and services for free.
 This fraud can be consumers just trying it on a bit, so called, “friendly fire;” or people using stolen credit card details to transact online, with the intent of committing fraud.

 Chargebacks are typically for small amounts.
 In the UK purchases for over £100 are covered the the Consumer Credit Act and result in more complex legal wrangles.
 There is a similar scaling throughout Europe and the USA.
 Also, fraudsters with stolen credit card details may be able to transact unnoticed for longer if the purchases they make are for small amounts.
 After all, how many people check every item on their credit card bill?
-Just a few dollars here and there can go unnoticed.
+Just a few dollars here and there can go undetected.

 Consumers have up to 540 days to claim a chargeback on their VISA card